 Sexual assault is defined as any attempted or actual unwanted sexual behavior.
 Sexual assault occurs along a continuum of intrusion and violation ranging from unwanted sexual comments to forced sexual intercourse.
 Sexual intrusions and violations of any degree are serious offenses and compromise the integrity of the College community.
 All forms of sexual assault are prohibited at Lee College.

 Lee College is committed to creating an environment free from threat of sexual assault, while actively responding to the needs of those affected by sexual assault.
-Consistent with this commitment, Lee College has created a sexual assault education and prevention information Internet web page, which serves as the primary source for awareness, advocacy and referral.
+Consistent with this commitment, Lee College has created a sexual assault education and prevention information Web page, which serves as the primary source for awareness, advocacy and referral.
 The information is also included with the College’s emergency procedures booklet.
 Students affected by sexual assault may also seek assistance in seeking and obtaining academic accommodations.

 Members of the Lee College community who have been sexually assaulted are strongly encouraged to 1) talk to a Lee College counselor (ext.
 6384) and sexual harassment coordinator (Dr. Coffman, ext.
 6384, or Steve Evans, ext.
 6887), 2) report the assault to Lee College Security and 3) obtain medical assistance.

 Survivors are advised to report any assault to Lee College Security as soon as possible after the incident.
 Thus, evidence, which might otherwise be lost after time has elapsed, can be collected.
 All reports of sexual assault are confidential.
 Reporting sexual assault to Lee College Security in no way compels an individual to pursue a specific course of action.
 However, reporting does enable an individual to be apprised of the medical, emotional, legal and College options when dealing with the sexual assault.